etherlinkcom/docs/docs/network/architecture.md

 These blocks are specific to Etherlink and are separate from Tezos layer blocks.
 These blocks are also called "blueprints."

+The sequencer generates blocks on demand.
+It generates a block at least every 6 seconds, even if the block is empty.
+As demand increases, it generates blocks more quickly, up to a block every 500ms.

 Each Etherlink block contains:

 - A list of transactions